fal-works/ts-transpile-modules/README.md

 Transpile [TypeScript](https://www.typescriptlang.org/) modules into JavaScript.

-What it does is just calling `transpileModule()` of the [TypeScript API](https://github.com/Microsoft/TypeScript/wiki/Using-the-Compiler-API) for multiple files in a given directory.
+What it does is just calling `transpileModule()` of [TypeScript API](https://github.com/Microsoft/TypeScript/wiki/Using-the-Compiler-API) for multiple files in a given directory.

+Optional features:

+- Cleanup output directory before transpiling
+- Replace any string in each code before/after transpiling
+- Emit output files (either way you are able to use the transpilation results)

-Not very well tested.
+Not very well tested, though.

 ## Usage